rstudio-conf-2020/dl-keras-tf/materials/01-intro/01-requirements.md

 4. Move the JSON token file to the `/Users/your_id/.kaggle` folder ([reference](https://github.com/Kaggle/kaggle-api/issues/15))

-**Note**: if you experience the following error `bash: kaggle: command not found` you may need to explicitly state the kaggle path in your .bash\_profile.
+**Note**: If you experience the following error `bash: kaggle: command not found` you may need to explicitly state the kaggle path in your .bash\_profile.
 See this related [issue](https://github.com/rstudio-conf-2020/dl-keras-tf/issues/4) for more details.
+If you get a `403 Forbidden` error from the kaggle API call then you may need to go to the [competition rules page](https://www.kaggle.com/c/dogs-vs-cats/rules) and accept the competition terms.

 Now you should be able to execute the following code to download the data.
 This will download all the data but only place a fraction of the